Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

 * SASL Mechanism (PLAIN, SCRAM-SHA-256 or SCRAM-SHA-512)
 * Schema Registry URL

-## Agent runner machine pre-requisites
+## Agent runner machine prerequisites

 Kafka agents are delivered as a Docker image provided by Axway.